crClarkluis/crClarkluis/README.md

 ### 👨‍💻 About Me

-I'm a 22-year-old BSIT student from San Jose, Occidental Mindoro, currently studying at [Occidental Mindoro State College](https://omsc.edu.ph/).
+I'm a 22-year-old BSIT graduate from San Jose, Occidental Mindoro, and an alumnus of [Occidental Mindoro State College](https://omsc.edu.ph/).
 I specialize in building practical digital solutions with a focus on usability and real-world impact.
 My passion for tech drives me to constantly learn more, especially in software development and system architecture.

 - 🛠 **Tech Stack:**
   Javascript (with HTML & CSS), Electron, Astro, Visual Basic, Java